fitabigail/IrishMortgageConsulting/README.md

 ### Contact Us Page

 - Contact us page has as a future fliping Contact Form with two sides.
 On the first side the user can read the office address, and on the other side is the contact form with input fields for name, email, phone, message and a submit buttom.
 The user on submition will get an alert message.
-The contact form is calling Smtp.com script plugin.
-This required an SMTP server, which I could implemented as required a domain to be owned.This is a feature plan to add integration with an email autoresponder service, such as Sendgrid.

 ![CONTACT US PAGE](./assets/readmeImages/contact-us.png)